excalategit/myProjects/amazon/project description.md

 before exporting to dimension tables.
 This is because at the step where surrogate keys are loaded back to staging, the action is based on a comparison between staging and dimension table data which will fail if one table is transformed and the other not.

+In progress: the relationships in this example are not logical, the example is therefore unique in that it is a big exception from the norm. a product dimension might normally be sub-dimensioned to product category, and not review as in this case.